Prohibition in the United States: Start of national prohibition (January 1920)

 Prohibition began on January 17, 1920, when the Volstead Act went into effect.
+In Indianapolis, Prohibition's arrival was marked by a jubilee service held by dry workers at the Central Christian Church under the auspices of the Prohibition Party, the Marion County W.C.T.U., the Indianapolis church federation, and the Anti-Saloon League; the first person arrested in the city for a Volstead Act violation was seized just five minutes after midnight for selling a glass of brandy.
+In New York City, an Associated Press report noted that at 12:05 a.m., four minutes after the amendment took effect, a Brooklyn café owner was arrested by an internal revenue inspector for selling brandy, with his bartender arrested a minute later; 100 revenue inspectors patrolled the white light district alongside the city's 15,000 policemen, causing saloonkeepers to close their doors "somewhat unceremoniously".
 A total of 1,520 Federal Prohibition agents (police) were tasked with enforcement.

 Supporters of the Amendment soon became confident that it would not be repealed.
 One of its creators, Senator Morris Sheppard, joked that "there is as much chance of repealing the Eighteenth Amendment as there is for a humming-bird to fly to the planet Mars with the Washington Monument tied to its tail."

 At the same time, songs emerged decrying the act.
 After Edward, Prince of Wales, returned to the United Kingdom following his tour of Canada in 1919, he recounted to his father, King George V, a ditty he had heard at a border town: